rudderlabs/rudderstack-docs/destinations/appcenter.md

 yarn add @rudderstack/rudder-integration-appcenter-react-native
 ```

-Import the module you added above and add it to your SDK initialization code in the following manner:
+Import the module you added above and add it to your SDK initialization code as shown below:

 ```typescript
 import rudderClient from '@rudderstack/rudder-sdk-react-native';